 Hello, Dear Ones, it’s Alice.
 I Am of the Stars.

-At the time that I read that article, the thought came up to me, that there must be a risk factor also for patients, if the physician has contracted hepatitis or HIV.
-I don’t know if a study has been done on that, or what might be done in a situation where a physician has HIV or AIDS or hepatitis of any sort, or is carrying some infection that might infect a patient who is being operated on.
+At the time that I read that article, the thought came up to me, that there must be a risk factor also for patients, if the physician has contracted HIV or hepatitis.
+I do not know if a study has been done on that, or what might be done in a situation where a physician has HIV or AIDS or hepatitis of any sort, or is carrying some infection that might infect a patient who is being operated on.
 And I can see a number of issues there.

 - Of course, the most obvious issue has to do with the patient’s health.

-- But there’s also the loss of all the talent, and years of expertise, and experience of the physician, if he should stop doing surgeries because of his blood having been infected.
+- But there is also the loss of all the talent, and years of expertise, and experience of the physician, if he should stop doing surgeries because of his blood having been infected.

 So I see that the issue of what to do about the possibility of surgeon’s blood being infected during surgery, is a very complicated one.
-And I don’t have a solution to offer as regards that.
-I don’t know what to say.
+And I do not have a solution to offer as regards that.
+I do not know what to say.

 I would be more likely to talk about the difficulties faced, in the current medical milieu, when a physician has a dependence on alcohol, or recreational drugs, that interferes with sound judgment or deft manipulation of tools during surgery.

-I don’t know if all that is true or not.
-I don’t know if doctors look the other way, or if they have a sound way of policing the efficacy; the efficiency and professionality of people that are doing surgeries and practicing medicine.
-It’s always something to look at, even if there are good measures in place … There are always ways to improve, don’t you think?
+I do not know if all that is true or not.
+I do not know if doctors look the other way, or if they have a sound way of policing the efficacy; the efficiency and professionality of people that are doing surgeries and practicing medicine.
+It is always something to look at, even if there are good measures in place … There are always ways to improve, do you not think?

 And when we think about it, our greatest loyalty to a group has to do with seeing to the best, the highest ideals for everyone in the group.
 The highest professional ideals, and the greatest good for the people that really need help, that belong to the group.
 Rather than blind loyalty.
-Don’t you think?
-That’s what I think, anyway.
+Do you not you think?
+That is what I think, anyway.